-Wherewith, O Lord, shall I draw
+Wherewith, O Lord, shall I draw near,

 And bow myself before Thy face?

 What shall I bring to gain Thy grace?

 This verse initiates what Hughes refers to as a tidy unit of ten terse commands beginning with this dominant command to submit and ending with a summary command to humble one's self.
 Hughes goes on to add that...

 James wants to so fire the souls of his people that they will swim triumphantly in the river of grace.
 May it be so for us as well!
 James’ opening command grates like fingernails across the chalkboard of contemporary culture: “Submit yourselves, then, to God” (Hughes, R. K. James: Faith that works.
 Preaching the Word.
 Crossway Books or Logos)